-Mountainous and land-locked Armenia has had a long history but as a nation state it is rather new.
-Armenia declared its independence in 1991.
-This wide-ranging and revealing interview covers many issues facing Armenia.
-Left with a legacy of 70 years of Soviet rule, corruption is a major problem.
-The adoption of neoliberalism by elites has produced massive inequality.
+Land-locked Armenia has had a long history but as a nation state it is rather new.
+Armenia declared its independence from the USSR in 1991.
+Left with a legacy of 70 years of Soviet rule, corruption is rampant.
+The adoption of neoliberalism by elites, as in other countries, has produced massive inequality.
 Oligarchs dominate the state and the economy.
 Unregulated mining is causing environmental damage.
-Water supplies are being threatened.
+Water supplies are privatized.
+The state-run world-famous cognac factory was sold for peanuts to a French conglomerate.
 Quality health care, extremely expensive, is available for the rich.
 Education?
 More of the same.
-The media parrot the government line.
+The major media are stenographers to power.
 Patriarchy and misogyny persist.
+Gender bias runs deep.
 Women are seen as child producers for the defense of the nation.
 Some Armenians, fed up with injustice, leave the country.
-Others, like Shahnazaryan stay and resist.
-Interviewed by David Barsamian
+Others, like Anna Shahnazaryan stay and resist.

 Anna Shahnazaryan is an environmental activist and a feminist based in Yerevan, Armenia.